I am currently a Quantitative Researcher at Facebook on the Privacy and Data Use Team. Previously I worked on Civic and Election Integrity.

-I am also a Post-Doctoral Fellow and Lecturer in the La Follette School of Public Affairs at the University of Wisconsin - Madison.
+Before coming to Facebook, I was a Research Fellow at the La Follette School of Public Affairs at the University of Wisconsin - Madison.
 I received my PhD from the Department of Political Science at the University of California, San Diego.

 I previously was a Democracy Fellow at the US Agency for International Development (USAID).
 My work there focused on randomized controlled trial (RCT) experiments and impact evaluation in the Democracy, Human Rights and Governance Sector.
 This was both a research and policy position.
-As a Democracy Fellow, I served as a Principal Investigator on three RCTs in Peru, Zambia, and the DRC, which have resulted in government white papers and academic publications in-progress.
-For all projects were I am a Principal Investigator, I retain full academic publishing rights to the data generated.
+As a Democracy Fellow, I served as a Principal Investigator on three RCTs in Peru, Zambia, and the DRC.

 In addition to my dissertation and USAID-associated work, I have completed research on fiscal accountability in Kenya, incumbency advantage in African legislative elections, female representation in African legislatures, the influence of social networks on diffusion effects in field experiments, and how the accuracy of perceptions of polarization affects US Congressional elections.